Longmont City Limits

 History: There are over 4,000 businesses operating within the City of Longmont.
 Currently (prior to 2010), the fire engine companies conduct inspections on a three-year rotation for low hazard type businesses, and fire prevention personnel conducts annual inspections for high hazard type businesses.

-Objectives: The Longmont Fire Department considers it essential for businesses to maintain a reasonable level of fire and life safety, even though a business may be classified as low-risk hazard occupancy.
+Objectives: Longmont Fire Services considers it essential for businesses to maintain a reasonable level of fire and life safety, even though a business may be classified as low-risk hazard occupancy.
 By defining the purpose of the program, imparting knowledge of code provisions and making use of standard forms, each business owner/manager should have a sense of fire and life safety expectations.
 Desired outcomes of self-inspections will not only identify areas of deficiency but should reveal commendable safety practices, too.